openframeworks/ofSite/documentation/graphics/ofImage_.markdown

 Returns a const reference to the texture that the ofImage contains.

-Returns: A const reference to the texture that the ofImage contains.
+**Returns**: A const reference to the texture that the ofImage contains.